Tutorial for Da Vinci Drug Formulary

-In this tutorial, we'll walk through setting up Azure API for FHIR to pass the Touchstone tests for the Da Vinci Payer Data Exchange US Drug Formulary Implementation Guide.
+In this tutorial, we'll walk through setting up the FHIR service in Azure Health Data Services (hereby called FHIR service) to pass the Touchstone tests for the Da Vinci Payer Data Exchange US Drug Formulary Implementation Guide.

 Touchstone capability statement

-The first test that we'll focus on is testing Azure API for FHIR against the Da Vinci Drug Formulary capability statement.
+The first test that we'll focus on is testing FHIR service against the Da Vinci Drug Formulary capability statement.
 If you run this test without any updates, the test will fail due to missing search parameters and missing profiles.

 Define search parameters